-- It is illegal for insurers to sell a consumer more than one Medigap policy. - When applying during your open enrollment or guaranteed issue period you are not required to answer any health questions (including tobacco use, height and weight) and the insurance company is required to provide you the best available rate. - When replacing an existing policy: - Do not cancel the old one until the new one is in force; - o Be sure to state in the application that you are replacing your old policy.
-(It is illegal for an insurer to sell a consumer more than one Medicare supplement policy.) - When you are outside an open enrollment or guaranteed issue period, be sure to answer all health questions accurately. - Individuals who qualify for a Medigap plan under the age of 65 are now provided a sixmonth open enrollment period upon first becoming eligible for Medicare.
+- It is illegal for insurers to sell a consumer more than one Medigap policy. - When applying during your open enrollment or guaranteed issue period you are not required to answer any health questions (including tobacco use, height and weight) and the insurance company is required to provide you the best available rate. - When replacing an existing policy: - o Do not cancel the old one until the new one is in force; - Be sure to state in the application that you are replacing your old policy.
+(It is illegal for an insurer to sell a consumer more than one Medicare supplement policy.) - When you are outside an open enrollment or guaranteed issue period, be sure to answer all health questions accurately. - Individuals who qualify for a Medigap plan under the age of 65 are now provided a six-month open enrollment period upon first becoming eligible for Medicare.
 This means some individuals may qualify for two open enrollment periods in their lifetimes. - The new "birthday rule" allows individuals the opportunity to shop for the same Plan with a different insurance company every year on their birthday.
-This is a 60-day guaranteed issue period beginning on the applicants birthday. - An insurance company cannot make you wait for coverage to start, but in some cases, the insurance company can refuse to cover your out-of-pocket costs for pre-existing conditions for up to six months.
+This is a 60-day guaranteed issue period beginning on the applicant's birthday. - An insurance company cannot make you wait for coverage to start, but in some cases, the insurance company can refuse to cover your out-of-pocket costs for pre-existing conditions for up to six months.
 This is called a pre-existing condition waiting period. - Remember that you have a 30-day "free look" period during which you can return the policy for a full refund. - When you purchase a Medicare supplement policy, always use a check made payable to the insurance company: - Do not make the check payable to the insurance agent; - Do not pay with cash - Policies sold after 1992 are standardized.
-This means a Plan A from one company will have the same benefits as a Plan A from another company.
-Policies issued prior to 1992 may differ somewhat from company to company. - Effective June 2010, the Medicare Improvements for Patients and Providers Act (MIPPA) made changes to Medicare supplement policies including adding more benefits, eliminating four plans and creating two new ones. - Effective January 2020, the Medicare Access and CHIP Reauthorization Act (MACRA), changes the availability of Plans.
-Those "newly eligible" to Medicare on or after January 1, 2020 will no longer be able to purchase Plans C, F or High Deductible F.
+This means a Plan G from one company will have the same benefits as a Plan G from another company.
+Policies issued prior to 1992 may differ somewhat from company to company. - Effective June 2010, the Medicare Improvements for Patients and Providers Act (MIPPA) made changes to Medicare supplement policies including adding more benefits, eliminating four (4) plans (E, H, I & J) and creating two (2) new plans (M & N). - Effective January 2020, the Medicare Access and CHIP Reauthorization Act (MACRA), changes the availability of Plans.
+Those "newly eligible" to Medicare on or after January 1, 2020, will no longer be able to purchase Plans C, F or High Deductible F. Companies are required to maintain at least Plan C or F for qualified individuals.

-Explanation of Medigap Benefits (in 2024)
+Explanation of Medigap Benefits (in 2025)